A. The truth of Jesus' resurrection.

 i.
 The last trumpet may not refer to the last trumpet of the seven trumpets of Revelation at all, but simply refer to the last trumpet believers hear on this earth.

 iii.
-Ironside says that the last trumpet was a figure of speech that came from the Roman military, when they would break camp.
-The first trumpet meant, “strike the tents and prepare to leave.”
-The second trumpet meant, “fall into line.”
-The third and last trumpet meant “march away.”
-The last trumpet Paul speaks of describes the Christian’s “marching orders” at the rapture.
+Ironside says that the last trumpet was a figure of speech that came from the Roman military, when they broke camp.
+The first trumpet meant, "strike the tents and prepare to leave"; the second trumpet meant, "fall into line"; the third and last trumpet meant "march away."
+This last trumpet describes the Christian's "marching orders" at the rapture of the Church.

 g.
 So this corruptible must put on incorruption: Resurrection is a must for the Christian's destiny.
 In light of all this, how could the Corinthian Christians let go of such an important truth?

 7. (54-57) Resurrection is the final defeat of death.

 So when this corruptible has put on incorruption, and this mortal has put on immortality, then shall be brought to pass the saying that is written: "Death is swallowed up in victory."
 "O Death, where is your sting?
 O Hades, where is your victory?"
 The sting of death is sin, and the strength of sin is the law.
 But thanks be to God, who gives us the victory through our Lord Jesus Christ.